nathaniel-security/Docs/conquering-global-cybersecurity-or-8-february-2026.md

 <summary>Closest public transport options</summary>

-you can get down form andheri station and take a rickshaw (5 min from the station).
+you can get down from andheri station and take a rickshaw (5 min from the station).
 You can also get down at DN Nagar metro station and take a rickshaw (8 min from the metro station)

 </details>